samargulies/CDN-Sync-Tool/readme.txt

 * Removed debug info from when Rackspace Cloud's anti-hotlinking attempts is done.
 * Removed WP Super Cache check before saving to ossdl_off_cdn_url.
 * Removed W3 Total Cache as a dependicy.
+* Added option to sync JavaScript and CSS builds

 = 0.6 =
 * Added cst_upgrade function which was called in the activation function